Suffering From Hip Pain After a Car Accident? Here’s What to Expect

 Another common cause of hip pain after a car accident?

 You may have sprained or even strained your hip in the impact of the crash.
+This is also a common injury in ATV accidents.

 When you’ve sprained your hip, the ligaments that connect and cushion your hip joint have suffered from a serious tear.
 This is because the muscles surrounding your hip, which are usually stretched out, have suddenly had to contract and recoil.